-Granted maybe our offenses are minor compared to what we've witnessed or was done to us, but do we truly believe that we are made from such different stuff as our offender that we deserve to be given mercy while they ought to be severely punished?
+So granted, maybe our offenses are minor compared to others or what was done to us.
+But do we truly believe as Jonah did that we are made from such different stuff that we deserve to be given mercy while our offenders ought to be severely punished?

-Consider this friends, if we have the capacity to be angry about grace and mercy, to be furious about something that is inherently good and restorative - what does that say about us?
+Consider this friends, if we have the capacity to be angry about grace and mercy... to be furious about something that is inherently good and restorative for someone who very much needs it - what does that really say about us?

 What else might we have the capacity for?
-If we can hate what is good, what might we be able to love that is evil?
+If we can hate what is good, what might we be able to love - that is evil?

 Friends, it was ordinary Christians like you and I, concerned about jobs, economic stability, rising food prices and social morals who fell hook line and sinker for Adolph Hitler's Nazi agenda.
+It's ordinary people, like you and I who are getting sucked into alt-right groups or antifa- leftist organizations these days... demanding justice and punishment for others.

-You see if we look at things from Yahweh's perspective it would be Jonah's sin that is worse by far.
+But if we look at things from Yahweh's perspective - we would see that its Jonah's sin of anger at grace that is worse by far.

-From our perspective Nineveh's cruelty seems way worse, but what can you honestly expect from those who are ignorant about Yahweh's law and did not know better - in fact Yahweh says "they do not know their right from the left"
+Yes, from our perspective Nineveh's cruelty seems way worse, but what can you honestly expect from those who are ignorant about Yahweh's law and did not know better - in fact Yahweh says "they do not know their right from the left"

 What they were doing was terrible and wrong... but it wasn't a flat out rejection and disobedience like Jonah had committed.
-Jonah who ought to know better,
+Jonah who ought to know better...